 Is there a Kate’s Club near me?

 Kate’s Club is located only in Atlanta, GA.
 However, other grief support organizations exist around the country.
-Please see our Learn page for a resource listing.
-You may also contact our Program Manager, Debra Brook, firstname.lastname@example.org, for additional assistance finding appropriate resources.
+Please see our resource page to find support near you.
+You may also contact our Program and Outreach Coordinator, Liz Carson, firstname.lastname@example.org, for additional assistance finding appropriate resources.

 How is Kate’s Club funded?